GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 * DD: Design Document.
 * Legacy system: the already existing system of the company
 * Ride: with ride we refer to the set of operations that begin with the user checking-in in the car and that end with the user checking-out.
-* TLS: Transport layer security, cryptographic protocol tha grants security over a computer network.
+* TLS: Transport layer security, cryptographic protocol that grants security over a computer network.
-* BCE
+* Boundary Control Entity, BCE: diagrams that shows how user interface features are provided in a MVC fashion.
-* UX
+* User Experience, UX: diagrams used for modeling the user interface.

 ## 1.4 Reference documents